The Urban Tree Oracle

 The Urban Tree Oracle is free and open to all.

-Each month we get to know an urban tree through in person gatherings in the greater Boston area, as well as US mail works, a newsletter, and solo experiences.
+Each season we get to know an urban tree through in person gatherings in the greater Boston area, as well as US mail works, a newsletter, and solo experiences.
 We are working in partnership with local community organizations and institutions, which you can find out about on each tree page.

 I invite you to take part in a number of ways:

-Be part of a gathering with an urban tree in the Greater Boston area in 2024-25
+Be part of a gathering with an urban tree in the Greater Boston area in 2024-26

 Receive a monthly newsletter with images, musings, and scores about urban trees